 The truth about goals

 Goals are good, but they’re not the only way to achieve something.
-Yes, some entrepreneurs rave about their plans.
+Yes, some firm owners rave about their plans.
 So if they motivate you, then continue using them.

 Keep in mind, however, that goal setting possesses inherent flaws.

 Goal setting does not work